Ishant14/SpringTutorialProjects/Spring-Interview-Questions.md

 ApplicationContext context  = new ClassPathXmlApplicationContext("applicationContext.xml");
 ```

+Some of the useful ApplicationContext implementations that we use are;

+- **AnnotationConfigApplicationContext:** For standalone java applications using annotations based configuration.
+- **ClassPathXmlApplicationContext:** For standalone java applications using XML based configuration.
+- **FileSystemXmlApplicationContext:** Similar to ClassPathXmlApplicationContext except that the xml configuration file can be loaded from anywhere in the file system.
+- **AnnotationConfigWebApplicationContext** and **XmlWebApplicationContext** for web applications.

 # How dependency Injection is done in Spring ?

 Dependency Injection in Spring can be done through :